 - Assumption: Uncover what part search plays in the purchase journey of our target demographic

 This looks unsuspecting, but in reality, we're already assuming that search plays a role in our audience's journey.
 That could sway the focus of the research.

-Once you’ve created your objective, let it (and only it) drive the beginning stages of your research.
+Once you’ve created your objective, let it (and only it) drive the beginning stages of your marketing research.

 Check back on the Seer blog for the next installment from our Audience team.
 Sign up for our newsletter to read the latest blogs on audience, SEO, PPC, and more.